 Dear Bendy from Bristol,

 Not all people are as straight as they seem, Bendy, and sexuality can be just that, Bendy: fluid, changeable, strange...

 Don't be frightened.
-Homosexuality isn't bad, dangerous or scary.
-You might not even be homosexual, it could be that it is a phase, or that you've just fallen in love with one girl in particular.
+Homosexuality/bisexuality isn't bad, dangerous or scary.
+You might not even be gay/bi.
+It could be that it is a phase, or that you've just fallen in love with one girl in particular.
 Why even put a label on it?

 A very wise person once said to me that she didn't fall in love with genders, she fell in love with people.
 This kind of attitude might be the one for you.

 Above all, this is all very new, so don't go worrying about other people just yet - parents, mates and whatnot.
 Your priority right now is making sure that you feel positive about what you're doing.
 Try to avoid navel-gazing, self-analysis and hours of potentially unsettling discussion with anyone and everyone who will undoubtedly have their two-penno'th to contribute.